|

 |||

-DescriptionWith support from a seed grant from the Ontario Trillium Foundation, Epilepsy South Central Ontario is proud to introduce EPI Buddy, a community-focused program designed to build meaningful connections for people living with epilepsy.
-EPI Buddy matches caring volunteers with individuals diagnosed with epilepsy to provide companionship and personalized support through regular one-on-one visits.
-The program fosters inclusion, reduces isolation, and encourages participants to engage more confidently in their communities while maintaining independence and choice.
-Activities are guided by each participant’s interests and goals, and may include going for walks, running errands, enjoying social outings, or participating in recreational activities.
-Every match is thoughtfully made based on compatibility, interests, and location to ensure a positive and meaningful connection.
-Visits typically take place once or twice per week for one to two hours at a mutually agreed-upon location.
-Matches are intended to last a minimum of six months, with the hope that they continue for years to come. |
+DescriptionWith the support of a seed grant from the Ontario Trillium Foundation, Epilepsy South Central Ontario is proud to launch EPI Buddy, a community-based program designed to build meaningful, lasting connections for people living with epilepsy.
+EPI Buddy pairs compassionate volunteers with individuals living with epilepsy to provide companionship and personalized support through regular one-on-one visits.
+The program is designed to reduce social isolation, strengthen inclusion, and support participants in engaging more confidently in their communities while maintaining independence, dignity, and choice.
+Each participant’s interests and goals fully guide activities and may include going for walks, running errands, enjoying social outings, or participating in recreational and community activities.
+Each match is thoughtfully made based on shared interests, compatibility, and location to help ensure a positive and meaningful connection.
+Matches are carefully arranged with volunteers who live close to the participant’s home, school, or workplace.
+Visits typically take place 1–2 times per month for one to two hours at a mutually convenient location, making it a low-commitment and flexible volunteer opportunity.
+Many EPI Buddy matches naturally grow into lasting friendships.
+To support meaningful connections, factors such as age, gender, interests, and travel distance are considered during the matching process.
+While matches are intended to last a minimum of six months, the time commitment is light and flexible, with the hope that connections may continue and evolve over time. |

 |||